-Most stores offer an email newsletter that will alert you to sales that week, and you probably already receive the mailers that highlight various promotions — so look through it before you throw it in the trash.
+But the deal here is, you have to wait for the sales!
+Most stores offer an email newsletter that will alert you to sales that week, and you probably already receive the mailers that highlight various promotions — so look through them before you toss ’em in the trash.

 - Personal care items